 <p class="pro-tip">Read our Guide to Insulin Resistance and Prediabetes</p>

 What Is Insulin and How Does It Impact Weight?

-If excess glucose isn’t used by your body’s current energy needs, insulin stimulates the packaging of glucose into glycogen, which is stored in the liver, muscle, and brain cells.
+If excess glucose isn’t used, it's converted into glycogen and stored in the liver, muscle, and brain cells.

-As these glycogen stores fill up, insulin also facilitates storage of glucose in adipose (fat) cells by inducing conversion of the remaining extra glucose to fat.
+As these glycogen stores fill up, excess glucose gets stored in adipose (fat) cells.
 Carbohydrates and fats eaten together can accelerate fat storage as well, as the body preferentially uses the carbohydrates for quick energy and stores the fat.
 Sorry, donut fans.